 WriteAngles is produced by a committee of volunteers.
 Biographical sketches for the panel organizers, who also serve as moderators for the panels they organize, are listed on the Panelists page.
 The following profiles are for conference volunteers who work behind the scenes.

-Chris Rohmann, conference co-coordinator, is an arts writer, critic, author, theater director, teacher, and musician.
+Chris Rohmann, program designer, is an arts writer, critic, author, theater director, teacher, and musician.
 His theater column, StageStruck, appears weekly in the Valley Advocate and he comments regularly on the arts scene for WFCR New England public radio.
 He has directed for numerous Western Massachusetts theater companies and teaches at the Pioneer Valley Performing Arts Charter School.
 He is the author of A WORLD OF IDEAS: A DICTIONARY OF IMPORTANT THEORIES, CONCEPTS, BELIEFS AND THINKERS (Ballantine, 2000; also UK & Brazilian editions).